 The Zen Koan…Ruth Fuller Sasaki (my great grandmother) Koans are stories, questions, statements, that cannot be answered by the ego or normal rational thinking.
 Photo: My great grandparents, Ruth and Sokei-an Sasaki

 Everyday FunZen is our super soul Sunday each and everyday, moment by moment.
 We rejoice in our choice to be the voice wearing our miracle diamond of mindfulness to soul shine brilliantly, beautifully, and boldly, from within to simplify and fly, f.irst l.ove y.ourself.
-In translation, the words of luminaries, @LouiseHay, and @IyanlaVanzant, (who I am honored to have endorse our work) are, ” Let’s breathe and simplify our lives in a joyful way by using what you have (inner wisdom) to get more of what you want.
-What a blessing.”
-Ti amo, Beato (Be blessed) Grazie
+In translation, the words of luminaries, @LouiseHay, and @IyanlaVanzant, (who I am honored to have endorse our work) are, Let’s breathe and simplify our lives in a joyful way by using what we already have (inner wisdom) to get more of what we want.
+What a bright blessing.

 Namaste in action! “the supreme sweetness that dwells within my own heart and soul honors and acknowledges that same divine light that exists within you; we are one.